s0pple/Gruppe_F/README.md

 - Setting up Kanban
 - 3 Admin: 3.1 As an admin user of the booking system, I want to be able to maintain hotel information to keep the system up-to-date. (with Michael Schüpbach)
 - GUI as a PPTX file
+- Modelled the AdminMenu and Registered User Menu

 ## Using the Application